TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/deployment.md

 This pipeline handles deploying a new monorail-staging version and migrating traffic to the newest version.

-Like `Deploy Dev (in use)` after a new version is created, there is a "Continue?" stage that waits on manual judgement.
+Like `Deploy Dev` after a new version is created, there is a "Continue?" stage that waits on manual judgement.
 The release engineer should test the new version before letting the pipeline proceed to traffic migration.
 If any issues are spotted, the release engineer should select "Rollback", to trigger the `Rollback` pipeline.

-Unlike `Deploy Dev (in use)`, after "Continue" is selected, spinnaker will proceed with three separate stages of traffic splitting with a waiting period between each traffic split.
+Unlike `Deploy Dev`, after "Continue" is selected, spinnaker will proceed with three separate stages of traffic splitting with a waiting period between each traffic split.